jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-of-provider.md

 ## Auth flow - happy path

-1. `Frontend` do a request to `AuthApi` to generate `JWT Token`
+1. `Frontend` does a request to `AuthApi` to generate `JWT Token`
-2. `AuthApi` authenticate the user with a specific provider and returns `Token`
+2. `AuthApi` authenticates the user with a specific provider and returns `Token`
 3. `Frontend` saves token to use it later
-4. When `Frontend` do a request to `Api` then it adds a `Token` to every request
+4. When `Frontend` does a request to `Api` then it adds a `Token` to every request
-5. `Api` verify token signature, expiry date and more properties if needed.
+5. `Api` verifies token signature, expiry date and more properties if needed.
   - If token passes the validation then request is handled
   - If token is invalid then `Api` returns an error